iansudderth/suddzzColor/README.md

 import {fadeIn, fadeOut, lighten} from 'suddzzColor'
 ```

-The functions can be used are totally agnostic to the CSS-in-JS system, simply taking in strings as arguments and returning strings for most functions.
+The functions are totally agnostic to the CSS-in-JS system, simply taking in strings as arguments and returning strings for most functions.

 ## Formats